 -Premenopausal and menopausal syndrome

 This pose offers several benefits to the body, especially after the hernia repair.
 The Cat Pose for hernia massages and activates the digestive organs.
-It improves the circulation of both blood and oxygen throughout the body.
+In addition to this, it improves the circulation of both blood and oxygen throughout the body.
 This Cat Pose stretches, strengthens and makes the spine flexible.
 People looking to lose weight can do this asana as the Cat Pose tones the abdomen by getting rid of extra fat around the belly.

 This is one of the best yoga asanas for people recovering from hernia surgery.
 When you twist while doing this asana, the abdominal organs are massaged that increases the secretion of digestive juices and enhances the process of the digestive system.
 This asana circulates blood throughout the body including the pelvic area so it strengthens the reproductive as well as the urinary system.